Bachelor of Science in Mechanical Engineering

 Job Search Assistance

 The Engineering Career Center offers a comprehensive array of services to students seeking permanent employment and career-related summer or co-op employment.
-These include on-campus interviewing; 2 career fairs each year; individual advising and group workshops on résumés; interviewing, and job search strategies; online interviewing sign-up; online job postings from many employers not interviewing on campus; a library of employer and career literature; and an online résumé book searchable by employers.
+These include on-campus interviewing; two career fairs each year; individual advising and group workshops on résumés; interviewing, and job search strategies; online interviewing sign-up; online job postings from many employers not interviewing on campus; a library of employer and career literature; and an online résumé book searchable by employers.

 The Engineering Career Center offers services to all engineering students.
 Students are encouraged to visit the Engineering Career Center early in their undergraduate or graduate studies.
 Many employers actively seek KU engineering and computer science students.
 Some prefer to hire students as early as the first-year level for internships.
 The Career Center is in 1410 LEEP2; additional information is available from 785-864-3891.